FusionNet: Physics-Aware Representation Learning for Multi-Spectral and Thermal Data via Trainable Signal-Processing Priors: Experimental Results

 The recall results in Figure \ref{fig:recall} demonstrate that the proposed Band 7:6 ratio achieves the highest recall ($78.6\%$) for cement plant detection, significantly outperforming individual spectral bands.
 Recall measures the proportion of actual positives correctly identified, making it particularly relevant for evaluating performance on the under-represented cement class.
 This superior performance is followed by Band 7 ($69.1\%$), Band 10 ($63.1\%$), and Band 11 ($62.4\%$), whilst Band 6 shows the lowest recall ($55.7\%$).
 This validates the proposed physics-informed approach to band selection, confirming that the Band 7:6 ratio is more effective for cement plant identification.

-While not the primary focus of the current study, it is worth noting that the model demonstrates robust performance in landcover classification across all bands ($93.9-97.3\%$), indicating the general effectiveness of the proposed deep learning architecture.
+While not the study's main focus, it is worth noting that the model demonstrates robust performance in landcover classification across all bands ($93.9-97.3\%$), indicating the general effectiveness of the proposed deep learning architecture.
 However, the significant improvement in cement plant detection using the Band 7:6 ratio represents the key contribution of this work, advancing the specific challenge of industrial infrastructure mapping using multispectral satellite imagery.